Miro0o/Docs-Notes/CS/🔑 CS Core/👩‍💻 Programming Methodology and Languages/🪁 DSL(Domain Specific Languages) & GPL(General Purpose Languages)/📌 regex (Regular Expression)/regex (Regular Expression).md

 ### Regular Expression & Regex
-Regular expression techniques are developed in ↗ [Theoretical Computer Science (TCS)](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Math%20&%20Theoretical%20Computer%20Science%20(TCS).md) and ↗ [(Formal) Language Theory](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Automata%20Theory%20and%20(Formal)%20Language%20Theory/(Formal)%20Language%20Theory/(Formal)%20Language%20Theory.md).
+Regular expression techniques are developed in ↗ [Theoretical Computer Science (TCS)](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/Math%20&%20Theoretical%20Computer%20Science%20(TCS).md) and ↗ [Automata Theory and (Formal) Language Theory](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Automata%20Theory%20and%20(Formal)%20Language%20Theory/Automata%20Theory%20and%20(Formal)%20Language%20Theory.md).
 The concept of regular expressions began in the 1950s, when the American mathematician [Stephen Cole Kleene](https://en.wikipedia.org/wiki/Stephen_Cole_Kleene "Stephen Cole Kleene") formalized the concept of a [regular language](https://en.wikipedia.org/wiki/Regular_language "Regular language").
 (In which description regular language is a formal language defined by regular expression) They came into common use with Unix text-processing utilities.

 But distinct from these theories, when referring to "regular expression" or "regex/regexp" in this context, they often mean the technology/algorithms applied in finding patterns of both regular language/ non-regular language.
 Hence to be distinct, the name "regex/regexp" is coined in this context.
 However the use of term "regex/regexp" and regular expression are often interchanged and in most of the cases seen in internet they actually carry the same meaning.

 > "In _theoretical computer science_ and _formal language theory_, a **regular language** (also called a rational language) is a **formal language** that can be defined by a **regular expression**, in the strict sense in theoretical computer science (as opposed to many modern regular expression engines, which are augmented with features that allow the recognition of non-regular languages)."
 >
-> ↗ [Regular Language](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Automata%20Theory%20and%20(Formal)%20Language%20Theory/(Formal)%20Language%20Theory/Formal%20Grammar/Regular%20Grammar/Regular%20Language/Regular%20Language.md)
+> ↗ [Regular Language](../../../../🧮%20Math%20&%20Theoretical%20Computer%20Science%20(TCS)/🤼‍♀️%20Mathematical%20Logics/😶‍🌫️%20Theory%20of%20Computation/Automata%20Theory%20and%20(Formal)%20Language%20Theory/Formal%20Grammar/Regular%20Grammar/Regular%20Language/Regular%20Language.md)

 ### Regular Expression Uses